How Small Amounts of Activity Can Reap Big Health Benefits

 In addition to improving cognition and bone health, physical activity also may help prevent eight forms of cancer and reduce the risk of dementia, Dr. Farah says.

 “Being physically active also helps people achieve or maintain a healthy weight, which reduces the risk of heart disease and diabetes,” Dr. Farah says.

 In addition, he says, “Physical activity is a modifiable cardiac risk factor – something you can achieve without the use of medicine.”

-Read more about the updated physical activity guidelines, then talk with your doctor about an exercise program that’s right for you.
+Talk with your doctor about an exercise program that’s right for you.